tobek/laminae/00-iv-cosmography.md

 No memories follow souls into the laminae (dashing mortal hopes of persistent consciousness after death); some claim glimpses of their former experiences, but these are impossible to judge.
 Their method of arrival varies from lamina to lamina.
 On REF[the Inevitability](CND) petitioners appear confused and alone in its grey wastes until the Procession crashes upon them, while REF[the Concordance](LGP) welcomes its citizens as they traverse the Gossamer Arch that descends from the sky into that land's great metropolis.

 Except for in in REF[the Bloom](CEC), petitioners appear as adults, and all the cycles and necessities of mortal life are superfluous.
 Some may eat or drink or make love, but to little material effect.
-They are not immortal ,but generally persist for long timespans before gradually or suddenly, due to fading relevance or injury, disperse into the background substance of their lamina.
+They are not immortal, but generally persist for long timespans before gradually or suddenly, due to fading relevance or injury, disperse into the background substance of their lamina.
 In the interim, petitioners inhabit their worlds in ways as varied as mortals do, from the solitary life of a wild nomad to the structured citizenry of a military corps, depending on the nature of the lamina and their role within it.

 ### Mortals

-Mortals are those that, for the most part, live out their short lives of joy, struggle, and complexity on the cardinal worlds of the multiverse.
-These are sometimes referred to as "temporals" by petitioners, for their understandable preoccupation with the passage of time.
-There is additionally no small number of mortals who reside on the laminae, either as visitors or as native descendants of mortals who established permanent homes there.
+Mortals are those that, for the most part, live out their short lives of joy, struggle, and complexity on the <dfn id="cardinal" name="Cardinal Worlds" def="The cardinal worlds are the foundational, everyday realities over which the laminae are layered.">REF[cardinal]</dfn> worlds of the multiverse. <!-- These are sometimes referred to as "temporals" by petitioners, for their understandable preoccupation with the passage of time.  -->There is additionally no small number of mortals who reside on the laminae, either as visitors or as native descendants of mortals who established permanent homes there.
 These are known as laminal mortals, in contrast to cardinal mortals that for the most part remain oblivious to the laminae.
 Many laminal mortals align their philosophy and purpose with that of their chosen lamina in the same way petitioners do, sometimes working alongside them, while some mortals reside on laminae for their own purposes that may be unrelated to even contrary to those of that realm.

-### Laminals
+### <dfn id="laminal" name="Laminal" def="Relating to, stemming from, or residing on the laminae.
+Can also be used to refer to creatures that natively reside on the laminae but which are not manifestations of mortal souls.">Laminals</dfn>

 There are presences on the laminae that are neither mortals nor the transformed souls of mortals, but instead seem to be native beings born from the material of the lamina itself.
 These are known as laminals, and nothing can be said to be common to them all.
 They range from the huge and silently elegant REF[wind shifters](LNC#wind-shifters) that roam the REF[the Unfolding](LNC), to the TODO(made up)[] oracular Looms that guide petitioners on REF[The Reticulum](TODO), and have varying relationships with petitioners and mortal worlds: some live among petitioners and play a role in their societies, while others merely share the realm but form their own groups or roam as flora and fauna in native ecologies.